peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 </mfenced>
 </math>

-Here, the first column shows an X-axis vector is (1, 0, 0), the second column shows a Y-axis vector at (0, 0.5, 0.866025), the third column shows a Y-axis vector at (0, -0.866025, 0.5), and the fourth column centers the coordinate system at (2, 3, 4).
+Here, the first column shows an X-axis vector at (1, 0, 0), the second column shows a Y-axis vector at (0, 0.5, 0.866025), the third column shows a Y-axis vector at (0, -0.866025, 0.5), and the fourth column centers the coordinate system at (2, 3, 4).